brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 operations is variable.
 The typewriter has an internal mechanism called an "interlock" to prevent typing during carriage movement.
 This requires feedback to the integration electronics since there is no concept of a "buffer" anywhere in this system.
-The computer needs to be kept in the loop to determine when these long-running carriage movements are complete.
+The computer needs to be kept in the loop to determine when these relatively long-running carriage movements are complete.
 * "Shift" is a mechanical operation that lifts an internal part of the typewriter called the "basket."
 This takes
 90 milliseconds to activate and 115 milliseconds to deactivate.
 A "remote control" typist